SwapCT/SwapCT/README.md

 For a ring size of 11, Omniring sucessfully fails to have more than 11 inputs as all slots of the ring signature are used already.

-# Run Manually
+## Run Manually

 As the authors promote the creation of reproducible results and it is hard to give absolute performance figures, we encourage you to recreate the generation and verification times in your environment.

+You need a recent (>=1.48) rust installation with cargo.
+An easy setup method for a rust environment on your operating system is https://rustup.rs/

 To generate the timings run

     cargo run --bin plots --release -- -r 123 -o 20 -s 30

+Be aware that this takes around 40 seconds to build and 10 minutes to run on a modern CPU.

-which presents you a progress bar and the parameters used, e.g.
+While running, it presents you a progress bar and the parameters used, e.g.

      Finished release [optimized] target(s) in 0.05s
       Running `target/release/plots -r 27 -o 5 -s 4`